pe-hy/space-flight-neat/README.md

 # space-flight-neat

+### Instructions

+Run the main.py file in the same folder as the asset folder to begin simulation.
+Run the SaveLoadDisplay.py file to load an exported .pkl file.

 ## SOFCO - Project 2 (EN)

 ### Defining the idea behind my implementation

 In this project, I've decided to implement neuroevolutionary algorithms for my own game.
 It is a simple 2D game set in space and the goal is to fly the spaceship as far as possible and avoid the approaching asteroids.
 There are currently 3 observations on the input layer of the neural network - the position of the artificial intelligence-controlled rocket on the y-axis, the changing distance of the nearest (relative to the rocket) moving asteroid on the x-axis and the position of the asteroid on the y-axis.
 Originally, the intention was to fully configure the neural network using the NEAT library.
 This is still possible, however, I further apply the softmax activation function on the output layer of the neural network from NEAT, in order to normalize the output values and to determine the probability of selected action - flight up, down, and stay in place.
 The NEAT neural network otherwise uses the ReLu activation function for each layer, as specified in the configuration file.

 The genetic structure is managed by the NEAT library, where individual parameters can be changed in the configuration file.